Website about Montreal, Toronto and how to travel between those two cities.

 Montreal is the economic center of Quebec and the second largest French speaking city in the world (after Paris).
 The city is located on an island in the St.Lawrence river, 556km north-east of Toronto.
 Montreal was founded as Ville-Marie in 1642 by Jeanne-Mance and Paul Chomedey de Maisonneuve.
 Although being referred to as the metropolis of the province of Quebec, it is not it's capital (which is Quebec-City).

 The city is the home of the Montreal Canadiens (Hockey), the Alouettes (Football) and Impact (Soccer).
-During summer the Montreal hosts many outdoor happenings such as the Montreal Jazz Festival, the Francopholies and Just for Laughs.
+During summer the Montreal hosts many outdoor happenings such as the Montreal Jazz Festival and the Francopholies.

 [ Content ]